-1. My first child was about to be born.
-Currently, my wife and I are living with my mother and grandmother in a three bedroom house.
+Back then, my wife and I were living with my mother and grandmother in a three bedroom house.
 Things are pretty crowded and we

 wanted needed a place of our own to call home.
 The money we got from the sale of the website give us a huge advantage in becoming house owners.

 It was already starting to become a huge time eater (and funnily enough, not the actual writing that I had to do, but answering the ton of e-mails and comments) and too much to handle for a single person.
 I loved and still love that site and considered that it was best for it to be given a real chance to glow even more.

 I was pretty confident that the site would continue to generate a very nice sum each month (and could even grow under the right management), but I was pressed by time and uncertainties: even though both me and my wife agreed that we can wait 1 more year before getting our house, I wanted to have a solid sum to start with.

 How to honestly valuate such a site?

 With selling this site, I wanted to be 100% transparent.
-I did no lie about anything, I did not omit any detail, I was like an open book, ready to answer any question.
+I did no lie about anything, I did not omit any detail, I was like an open book, ready to answer any question potential buyers had.
 And I decided to price it like this:

 It’s worth noting that I was honest here and I didn’t calculate based on the income of the previous months (when we had that peak of 2 million visitors and therefore was bigger than the average) simply because I wanted to give a fair chance to the new owners: to start making profits after 10 months is a good business for everybody!

 So did I sell my site too cheap?
 Some (including my wife) say that I did.
 But I don’t really think so, and I believe that the 5 figure sum that I received for that blog is the real valuation of it.
 And I am extremely happy that I was able to build such an impressive website that attracted the interest of a pretty big company.

 So what about now?
-I am waiting to actually get the money (it takes 45 days here in Romania to cash a check, so I don’t have the money in the bank account yet) and I am working hard to make sure that until then I can still generate a revenue to live from (as that website represented about 90% of my income) and don’t start eating from the sale money.
+I am waiting to actually get the money (it takes 45 days here in Romania to cash a check, so I don’t have the money in the bank account just yet) and I am working hard to make sure that until then I can still generate a revenue to live from (as that website represented about 90% of my total income) and don’t start eating from the sale money.